uberVU/elasticboard/README.md

 *Right now we support one repository per deployment.*

 The **dashboard** provides the user with data visualization.
-It gets all the data it needs from the ElasticSearch service.
+It gets all the data it needs from the elasticsearch service.
 Right now this is fulfilled by Kibana.

-The **data_processor** parses raw data (from github archive, API or *events_listener*) and stores it in ElasticSearch.
+The **data_processor** parses raw data (from github archive, API or *events_listener*) and stores it in elasticsearch.

 The **events_listener** listens for live events sent from github for a given repo (via hooks) and stores them as raw data.

-The data inside ElasticSearch is laid out as following - every repository get its own index, and event types are mapped to document types.
+The data inside elasticsearch is laid out as following - every repository get its own index, and event types are mapped to document types.
 Read more about it in [schema.md](https://github.com/uberVU/elasticboard/blob/master/schema.md).

 ##Bootstrapping - get some data